pkozhin/fluens.js/README.md

 # fluens

 > Interpolate templates with your data and inject the result to the desired location.
+> This plugin is not in a stable version yet and can be changed without backward compatibility in the nearest future!

 ## Getting Started
 This plugin requires Grunt.